intersystems/language-server/README.md

 # InterSystems Language Server

+> **Note:** The best way to install and use this extension is by installing the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack) and following the [documentation here](https://intersystems-community.github.io/vscode-objectscript/).

 This is a [LSP](https://microsoft.github.io/language-server-protocol/) compliant language server for [InterSystems](http://www.intersystems.com/our-products/) ObjectScript powered by Node.js and written primarily in TypeScript.
 It is maintained by InterSystems.

 ## Features